 It’s been over 6 months since I shared a creamy pasta made with cream so I figure I’m due!!

 I made this salmon pasta using hot smoked salmon which I purchased already smoked.
 I have attempted smoking my own salmon before, without success.
 I need to practice!!!

 However, this will be really lovely made with plain cooked salmon too, and I’ve provided directions for this in the recipe.
 The sauce is so beautifully creamy, it really doesn’t matter whether the salmon is smoked or not.
 But the hot smoked salmon definitely adds an edge to the flavour!

 Now, enough with the chatter.
-Who wants some Salmon Alfredo? – Nagi x
+Who wants some Alfredo Salmon Pasta? – Nagi x

 - 8 oz / 250g dried fettuccine